The tour round the gasometer bunker in the Fichtestrasse is really a round tour, due to the unusual shape of the building.

 Further information about the subject can be found here.

-Sturdy footwear is obligatory (no sandals or flip-flops!) and warm clothing is recommended – the interior temperature is never more than 10°C, even in summer.
+Sturdy footwear (no sandals or flip-flops!) and warm clothing are recommended – the interior temperature is never more than 10°C, even in summer.

 Approx. 90 minutes

 Tickets are available from 15 min. before the tour starts at the entrance of the building at Fichtestraße 6, Berlin-Kreuzberg.